 About Kate Lister

-As a writer, Kate (together with and her partner, Tom Harnish have co-authored three business books.
-Undress For Success: The Naked Truth About Making Money at Home (John Wiley & Sons 2009), is aimed at empowering employees to request, find, or create workplace flexibility.
-It won the praise of top telework and work-life advocates including principals with WorldatWork, the Canadian Telework Association, the Telework Coalition and many others.
+As a writer, Kate has co-authored three business books including Undress For Success: The Naked Truth About Making Money at Home (John Wiley & Sons 2009), a consumer title aimed at empowering employees to request, find, or create workplace flexibility.
+It has won the praise of top telework and work-life advocates including WorldatWork, the Canadian Telework Association, the Telework Coalition and many others.
 Jack Nilles—the father of telework, wrote the foreword for the book.

-As a speaker, Kate has delivered over a hundred lectures, webinars, and speeches for organizations including the Society of Human Resource Management (SHRM), WorldatWork, Citrix Online, Verizon, Watermark, Wharton School of Business, and Temple University; and she’s developed training programs for Corestates Bank, Keystone Bank, Liberty Bank, Unisys, and Eastman Kodak.
+As a speaker, Kate has delivered over a hundred lectures, webinars, and speeches for organizations including the U.S. General Services Administration, U.S. Department of Agriculture, Society of Human Resource Management (SHRM), WorldatWork, Citrix, International Facilities Management Association (IFMA), WorkshiftCalgary, Verizon, Watermark, Wharton School of Business, and Temple University; and she’s developed training programs for Corestates Bank, Keystone Bank, Liberty Bank, Unisys, and Eastman Kodak.

-As an entrepreneur, Kate founded and led several successful businesses:
+As an entrepreneur, Kate has founded and led several successful businesses:

 - a consulting business that successfully helped hundreds of entrepreneurs raise millions of dollars from banks, government agencies, angels, and venture capitalists

-- an air tour business that we grew into the largest of its kind in the country and was sold in 2006.
+- an air tour business that grew into the largest of its kind in the country and was sold in 2006

 - a news distribution business that she purchased, built over ten years, and sold to Knight-Ridder